44 Wall Street

 Recourse Mechanisms for Controllers

 JobDiva, Inc. clients must have recourse mechanisms.
 A data subject (you) has the right to recourse from the following mechanisms.

 - The complainant (a data subject who could be you) can lodge his or her complaint with the JobDiva, Inc. client.
 The JobDiva, Inc. client must reply within forty-five days.
 If the response fails to satisfy the complainant, he or she can lodge it with regulatory bodies.

-- If a complainant is in the US, he or she can contact the US Federal Trade Commission and/or the US Department of Transportationwith his or her complaint.
+- If a complainant is in the US, he or she can contact the US Federal Trade Commission with his or her complaint.
 If a complainant is in the EU/UK, he or she can contact his or her local Data Protection Authority (DPA).
 A JobDiva, Inc. client must provide the data subject and the relevant authority explanation and evidence, where possible, relating to their data protection practices.
 JobDiva, Inc. and its subsidiaries pledge to assist in such communication under the direction of their client.
 Should an authority judge make a request for data or evidence, a JobDiva, Inc. client must cooperate with their ruling to the extent possible within twenty-five days of its issuance.

 iii.
 If a complainant is not satisfied with these authorities' remedy for his or her complaint, he or she can pursue private arbitration with JobDiva, Inc.'s client and a private arbitration panel.
 JobDiva, Inc.'s client will abide by the arbitration panel's ruling.
 Note that such rulings will usually consist of determinations on data access, correction, deletion, or data relinquishment, and not monetary awards.